Income tax declaration in France

 General

-This procedure is intended to provide members of the personnel who are resident of France with general information on how financial and family benefits paid by CERN or cost-of-living allowances processed by CERN on behalf of a third-party should be indicated on the income tax declaration form.
+This procedure is intended to provide members of the personnel who are French residents with general information on how financial and family benefits paid by CERN and cost-of-living allowances processed by CERN on behalf of a third-party should be indicated on their income tax declaration form.

-The information given below does not absolve members of the personnel from the requirement to comply with the national tax laws applicable to them (c.f.
-Article S V 2.02 of the Staff Rules and Regulations), especially those of the Host State in which they reside, with which they must be acquainted and by which they must abide.
+The information given below does not absolve members of the personnel from the requirement to comply with the national tax laws applicable to them (see article S V 2.02 of the Staff Rules and Regulations), especially those of the Host State in which they reside, with which they must acquaint themselves and by which they must abide.

 For any other income, members of the personnel should refer to the notes sent out with the income declaration form.

-In addition, in order to help members of the personnel to complete their income declaration forms, the Valserhône SIP has prepared a document containing responses to the most common questions received by the HR Department, which the Organization has decided to publish in agreement with the SIP.
+In addition, in order to help members of the personnel to complete their income declaration forms, the Valserhône Service des impôts des particuliers (SIP, private citizens’ tax office) has prepared a document containing answers to the most common questions received by the HR department, which the Organization has decided to publish in agreement with the SIP.

 Please address all specific questions directly to your local SIP (Service des impôts des particuliers).